 Open record hearing required on SEPA appeal

 Ellensburg Cement Products, Inc. v.
-Kittitas County, 179 Wn.2d 737 (2014) – The county considered the appeal of a DNS for a conditional use permit application for rock crushing and related activities on agricultural-zoned property in a "closed record" hearing, and it then held an "open record" public hearing on the underlying permit application.
-The state supreme court held that the county, because it provided an administrative SEPA appeal process, was statutorily required to hold an "open record hearing" on the appeal of the SEPA DNS.
+Kittitas County, 179 Wn.2d 737 (2014) — The county considered the appeal of a DNS for a conditional use permit application for rock crushing and related activities on agricultural-zoned property in a "closed record" hearing, and it then held an "open record" public hearing on the underlying permit application.
+Since the county provided an administrative SEPA appeal process, the state supreme court held that the county was statutorily required to hold an "open record hearing" on the appeal of the SEPA DNS.
 The SEPA appeal hearing must be consolidated and simultaneous with the hearing on the underlying permit decision, and must provide for the preparation of a record, including testimony under oath, for use in subsequent proceedings.

 Environmental Impact Statement (EIS) required

 Lands Council v.
 Wash.
 State Parks & Recreation Comm'n, 176 Wn.
 App.
 787 (2013) — The commission issued a mitigated determination of nonsignificance (MDNS) for its classification of an area in the state park as “recreation,” allowing development of skiing facilities.
 The classification was conceptual in nature and subject to modification of specific locations of proposed facilities.
 The MDNS included a commitment to future EIS preparation when an actual detailed development proposal is made.
 The court held that an EIS is required before an agency makes an official classification of land if the classification would effectively approve a proposed development as described in a conceptual plan, subject only to specific siting decisions.